sebkrupa/Resume/README.md

 ## Portfolio

-- Full KPI system for the company indicators with weekly and monthly consolidated reports.
+- Comprehensive KPI system for tracking company indicators, featuring weekly and monthly consolidated reports for informed decision-making.
-- Consolidated report of current and future machine workload based on individual projects, production plans and client’s EDI.
-Report allows more efficient production planning and possibility of modernizing current machine park.
+- Advanced machine workload report, consolidating current and future workloads based on individual projects, production plans, and client EDI, enabling efficient production planning and potential modernization of the machine park.
-- Defining critical components basing on current consumption, BOM and component’s lead time.
-System prevents from sudden and unexpected lack of the most important components, which may lead to factory downtime.
+- Critical component identification system based on consumption, BOM, and lead times, preventing unexpected shortages and factory downtime.
-- Error proofing system for shipment containers.
-Users are using 2D scanner to verify if container has valid amount and valid reference inside.
-Verified containers are then validated by shift leaders.
-After that, container may be sent to the customer.
-System registers every change made to the container, which allows for the full traceability.
+- Error-proofing system for shipment containers, utilizing 2D scanners for verification and traceability, ensuring accurate and secure deliveries to customers.
-- Kanban application for production leaders for ordering containers to work cells which are then delivered by warehouse.
+- Kanban application streamlining container ordering and delivery for production leaders and warehouses.
-- Universal system for recurring meetings and task assignment.
-System has mailer that informs employees about unfinished tasks, sends daily meeting minutes and archives them to the PDF for audit purposes.
+- Versatile recurring meeting and task assignment system, featuring email reminders, daily meeting minute distribution, and PDF archiving for audit purposes.
-- Cloth assignment system for HR, that automates ordering and assigning new equipment.
+- Automated cloth assignment system for HR, streamlining equipment ordering and allocation.
-- Skill matrix for HR.
-System aggregates data regarding worker’s skills on machines and consolidated reports for management.
-System also provides standardized skill verification for trainers, which ends with generating report about successful of failed increase of competence.
+- Skill matrix solution for HR, aggregating worker skill data and providing standardized verification, generating comprehensive reports on competence development.
-- Timesheet evidence and analysis for production employees with automated reports for HR, Safety and Management.
+- Timesheet management and analysis system for production employees, with automated reports for HR, Safety, and Management.
-- Centralized Action plan system for task assignment for separate sites to manage large tasks such as production transfer or new project development.
-System works in background as a desktop app and pops up updates on our current tasks.
-It provides chat and data archive for audit purposes.
+- Centralized Action Plan system for multi-site task assignment, facilitating large-scale projects such as production transfers or new project development, featuring chat and data archiving for audits.
-- Constant Improvement ideas aggregation system for production workers.
-System works as a standalone kiosk.
-For each idea there is automated workflow where management may check if idea is innovative and accept it.
-Employees may check the status in the kiosk.
+- Continuous Improvement idea aggregation system for production workers, utilizing a standalone kiosk with automated workflows for idea evaluation and tracking, fostering a culture of innovation.